 Equally sharp variation can be forecasted in the automation inroads that various racial and ethnic groups will face.
 Hispanic and black workers, for example, face average current-task automation potentials of 47 percent and 44 percent for their jobs, figures well above those likely for their white (40 percent) and Asian (39 percent) counterparts.

 Underlying these differences is the stark over- and underrepresentation of racial and ethnic groups in particular occupational families that face elevated exposure to current-task automation.
 Hispanic workers, for instance, account for 15.5 percent of the American labor force and yet represent 32.6 percent of the workforce in construction and extraction trades.
 These are jobs that on average could see half of their current tasks automated in the AI-era.
 By contrast, less than 10 percent of education or managerial jobs are performed by Hispanic workers.
-Black workers’ slightly lower average automation potential is accounted for by their overrepresentation in healthcare support and protective and personal care services, jobs which on average have under 40 percent current-task automation susceptibility.
+Black workers’ slightly lower average automation potential is accounted for by their overrepresentation in health care support and protective and personal care services, jobs which on average have under 40 percent current-task automation susceptibility.

 These demographic trends make plain the imperative to embrace proactive labor market interventions to assist workers in nimbly responding to any potential disruptive shifts in employment demand or skill requirements.
 Otherwise, the promise of AI era technologies to drive future growth in the American economy could be undermined by their potential to worsen existing inequalities on the basis of gender, age, educational attainment, and race.

-5. Implications: Strategies for Adjusting
+5. Implications: Strategies for adjusting

-Automation, forever a major determinant of the nature and availability of work, will continue to reshape the work people do and the opportunities they are afforded.
+Automation will continue to reshape the work people do and the opportunities they are afforded.
 Whether this should be alarming or only cause for a little anxiety depends.